ImperialCollegeLondon/MSE404-MM/docs/labs/lab06/readme.md

     so treating the spin correctly is important!

-Iron
+Iron :material-hammer:
 ----

-Now that you've seen how including spin polarization can allow us a correctly describe the ground state of our system in your calculation, the next step is to use it to describe a magnetic system.
+Now that you've seen how including spin polarization can allow us a correctly describe the ground state of a molecular system, the next step is to use it to describe a magnetic crystal system.

-In a magnetic system there is a net spin polarization in the unit cell.
+In a magnetic crystal there is a net spin polarization in the unit cell.
 This means that we'll probably have an odd number of electrons, and the energy of the system when we include a net spin polarization is lower than the energy when we don't.

-One of the most common magnetic systems is iron, so we'll examine this.
+One of the most common magnetic crystal is iron, so we'll examine this.
 The directory `02_Fe` contains an input file for iron.
 Note this is a BCC structure (as set by `ibrav = 3` in the input file), whereas most of the crystals structures you have examined previously were FCC.
 The calculation has been set up in the usual way for a metallic system.

-!!! example "Task 3.1 - fixed magnetization"
+!!! example "Task 3.1 - Fixed Magnetization"

     1. Run this calculation and check everything worked as expected.
 What is the final energy?